ThePerfectComputer/bluespec_haskell_tutorial/examples/button_toggle_led/README.md

-A simple blinky example meant to be programmed into the ULX3S FPGA.

-The design build process is split up into two parts: simulation and Verilog generation.
-To change between simulating and generating verilog, the top module must be specified using ``TOPMODULE=``, for example:

-``TOPMODULE=mkSim make b_compile b_link b_sim`` to simulate and
+A simple design that allows you to push buttons to illuminate LEDs.

-``TOPMODULE=mkBlinky make v_compile`` to generate verilog.
+``TOPMODULE=mkTop make v_compile`` to generate verilog.
 The generated verilog can be found in the ``verilog_RTL/`` folder.

 # Programming the ULX3S